 Now that we've discussed the effects that CBD can have with the liver and other pet medications, it's time to take a look at some common medications this problem can occur with.
 Keep in mind that the following list is just a small snapshot.
 There are many medications out there that require the use of P450 enzymes.

-Common medications that can be effected by CBD use are as follows:
+Common medications that can be affected by CBD use are as follows:

 - Steroids, including options like Fludrocortisone and Prednisone